 Recording payment in accounting can otherwise be referred to as “accounts payable,” which means the total amount a given company owes to companies or suppliers for products or services.
 Furthermore, the accounts payable balance is reflected in the balance sheet, specifically on the current liabilities section, and includes all invoices that are due to be paid.

 For example, a company that just purchased its office supplies from Company B and receives an invoice of $500 should put the amount on record and pay it on or before the due date to improve its cash flow and avoid late penalty fees.

 Accounts Payable vs. Accounts Receivable

 Let’s say a company called Bags Unlimited sold 100 nylon bags to Company B, and both companies agreed on a certain payment due date.
 Now, Bags Unlimited sends its invoice and writes the due date December 15, as agreed by both parties.
 It records the transaction under its accounts receivable while Company B records it under accounts payable.

 Is Accounts Payable a Debit or a Credit?

-It is one of the tricky questions about accounts payable.
+This is one of the tricky questions about accounts payable.
 Accounts payable are considered debts because they involve the purchase of goods on credit, which means that it should keep a credit balance.
 Credit balance represents the total amount a company owes to its suppliers.
-Once the invoice is received, the amount it owes is recorded, which consequently raises the credit balance.
+Once the invoice is received, the amount owed is recorded, which consequently raises the credit balance.

 After the invoice is paid, the amount is recorded as debit to the accounts payable account; thus, lowering the credit balance again.
 In summary, the higher the accounts payable, the higher its credit balance is, and the lower the accounts payable, the lower is its credit balance.

 The Accounts Payable Process

 1. Receipt of an invoice

 The first step is the receipt of the invoice, which can be done through various channels such as by email, fax, or courier.